 Still up for a scare?
 Let Moon Ohio guide you through this legendary haunt.

 From cities with old-world charm to endless family adventures in the great outdoors, experience the best of the Buckeye State with Moon Ohio.

 Boston, MA: The Omni Parker House

 Boston’s Omni Parker House—the oldest continuously operating hotel in the United States—opened in 1855, and the history inside its doors is as captivating as that of the Freedom Trail outside.
 John F. Kennedy used the hotel as a base for both his candidacy for Congress and his bachelor party, and everyone from Malcolm X to Emeril Lagasse to Ho Chi Minh has been on the hotel’s payroll.

 But with so much history comes a spooky side, as well.
 Numerous visitors have spotted the ghost of Harvey Parker, the former owner, who once even appeared smiling at the foot of a young guest’s bed.
 There is also a mirror supposedly haunted by the spirit of Charles Dickens (don’t say his name three times!), and Room #303, which is said to be the basis for Stephen King’s short story 1408, was converted into a storage closet due to so many complaints of hauntings from guests.
 It doesn’t help that the city’s oldest cemetery (and notorious paranormal hotspot), King’s Chapel Burying Ground, is right across the street.

 Think you’re brave enough to spend the night?
-Moon Boston is your best bet.
+Moon 52 Things to Do in Boston is your best bet.

 Los Angeles, CA: Griffith Park